JANAGAN71/JANAGAN71/README.md

 - ** Hi 👋, I’m Janagan Ravi**
 - PortFolio Link : https://janagan71.github.io/My_first_Portfolio/
-- Resume:
+- #About
-  About
-  	Aspiring engineering graduate with fundamental knowledge of software design, development, and testing.
+- 	Aspiring engineering graduate with fundamental knowledge of software design, development, and testing.
 Seeking a role which allows consistent learning and perfecting my skills and to secure employment with a reputable company where I can make use of my interpersonal skills to achieve the goals of the company.

   🔭 I’m currently pursuing UG degree in Electronics and communication engineering (2020 - 2024)
 - 🤔 I’m looking for a job opportunities